To download this document, please click here

 Champion teams in each division will receive champion t-shirts.
 While efforts will be made to ensure champions receive the proper size t-shirt, we cannot guarantee accommodation of all team members.
 An assortment of shirt sizes will be given to the team captain to distribute to players not present at the championship.

 Intramural Activities hires and trains student officials each year.
 Officials are needed for all Intramural Activities team sports, activities, and events.
 No experience is necessary!
 We will train you in all offerings.
 With competitive pay and flexible scheduling, our jobs are some of the best student employment opportunities on campus.
-Employement is only open to UWB students.
-Interested student should complete the Intramural Activities Employment Form.
+Employement is open to UWB and Cascadia College students.
+Interested individuals can email Intramural Activites at email@example.com to inquire about current openings.